 OK, back to the bacon.
 Once it is crispy, remove it to a paper towel-lined plate and spoon out most of the grease until you have about 2 tablespoons left in the pan.

-Don’t … I repeat, D-O N-O-T nibble on all the bacon while you’re still cooking the Brussels Sprouts.
-Yeah, I know how tempting it is – OK, you can have a couple nibbles – that’s it.
+Don’t … I repeat, DO NOT nibble on all the bacon while you’re still cooking the Brussels Sprouts.
+Yeah, I know how tempting it is – OK, you can have a couple of nibbles – that’s it.
 Resist!
 The!
 Temptation!

 3. Now add the Brussels Sprouts and some salt.
 Stir and cover.

-Keep doing that until your Brussels Sprouts are just done.
+Stir occasionally until your Brussels Sprouts are just done.
 Poke the tip of a knife in one of the core ends of the Brussels Sprouts to check for doneness.
-You want it to just slip in and stop cooking before they turn to mush.
+You want it to just slip in and then stop cooking them before they turn to mush.